vivatttt/Adventurer/README.md

 </p>

 ## Description
-Adventurer as a web application has one important distinguishing feature.
-As part of writing this project, a special database structure was implemented and a special algorithm was written that allows you to **quickly search for posts by hashtags**.
+This service offers two main functionalities: posting project descriptions or discovering new and interesting projects.
+Descriptions are written in Markdown to enhance the visual appeal of posts.
+One standout feature of Adventurer is its specialized database structure and algorithm designed specifically for quickly searching posts by hashtags.

 ## Getting started
 To launch the **Adventurer** run following on your **Linux** PC